Health Education Certificate Program

 COURSE OF STUDY

-Students should check the JHSPH course directory to confirm when courses are offered.
+Students should check the Bloomberg School of Public Health course directory to confirm when courses are offered.
+The term may change from what is listed in the table below and some courses are only offered every other year.
 Students should also check for prerequisites and whether instructor consent is required.

 |Required Courses (9 credits required)|